BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 (c) the requirements on outsourcing set out in Article 49 of Directive 2009/138/EC are complied with by the subsidiary in relation to the risk management and compliance activities carried out by the parent undertaking.

-2. In assessing whether the subsidiary is managed prudently in accordance with Article 236(b) of Directive 2009/138/EC, the group supervisor and the other supervisory authorities concerned shall consider whether all the following criteria are met:
+2. In assessing whether the subsidiary is managed prudently in accordance with Article 236(b) of Directive/EC, the group supervisor and the other supervisory authorities concerned shall consider whether all the following criteria are met:

 (a) the system of governance of the group, as referred to in Article 246 of Directive 2009/138/EC, is sufficiently